codereport/adsp2/pages/otherpodcasts.md

 List of other podcasts.

 * ✅ - Active
-* ⚠️ - No episodes in over 6 months
 * ⛔ - Not active (retired or no episodes in over 1 year)

 #### C++ Podcasts